Cesar Romero: Personal life

-Romero never married and had no children, but made frequent appearances at Hollywood events escorting actresses, such as Joan Crawford, Linda Darnell, Barbara Stanwyck, Lucille Ball, Ann Sheridan, Jane Wyman and Ginger Rogers; he was almost always described in interviews and articles as a "confirmed bachelor".

-Many Hollywood historians and biographers have speculated on Romero being closeted about his sexuality.
-Author Boze Hadleigh included a series of claimed interviews with Romero in Hadleigh's 1996 book Hollywood Gays in which Romero allegedly came out; many of the claimed interviews in Hollywood Gays have come into dispute as possible forgeries, and Romero died two years before the book was released.
+Romero never married and had no children.
+Many Hollywood historians and biographers have speculated on Romero being very private about his sexuality.
+In 1996, Boze Hadleigh wrote a book, Hollywood Gays, containing a series of claimed interviews in which Romero allegedly came out.
+Romero died two years before the book was released, and while many of the interviews in the book are disputed as possible forgeries, many are not disputed.

-Charlie Harper, lead singer of English punk band UK Subs, is reportedly a nephew of Romero.

 Death

-On January 1, 1994, at age 86, Romero died from complications of a blood clot while being treated for bronchitis and pneumonia at Saint John's Health Center in Santa Monica, California.
+On January 1, 1994, Romero died at 86 from complications of a blood clot while being treated for bronchitis and pneumonia at Saint John's Health Center in Santa Monica, California.

 His body was cremated and the ashes were interred at Inglewood Park Cemetery, Inglewood, California.